Tebrihk/master_slave_comm/README.md

 ### Master Device

+1. The master device will push a button to either slave device to be called
-1. The Master device will constantly listen for a button press on the Slave device.
+2. The Master device will constantly listen for a button press on the Slave device.
-2. When the Slave button is pressed, the Master sends a signal to the Slave to initiate blinking of the green LED.
+3. When the Slave button is pressed, the Master sends a signal to the Slave to initiate blinking of the green LED.
-3. The Master then starts blinking its green LED for a duration (1 second) after receiving the signal from the Slave.
+4. The Master then starts blinking its green LED for a duration (1 second) after receiving the signal from the Slave.

 ### Slave Device

 1. The Slave device listens for a signal from the Master device.
 2. Upon receiving a signal from the Master, the Slave device starts blinking its green LED for the same duration.
 3. After acknowledging the signal, the green LED on both Master and Slave turns off.
+4. the slave devices can also communicate which each other.

 ## Code Explanation